CD-i FAQ 2020 | Back to Index

 3.1 What are CD-i's basic specs?

-A CD-i player is based on a 68000 CPU running at least at 15 MHz, it is equiped with at least 1 MB of RAM, a single speed CD-drive, dedicated audio and video decoding chips, at least 8 KB of non-volatile storage memory and a dedicated operating system called CD-RTOS.
+A CD-i player is based on a 68000 CPU running at least at 15 MHz, it is equipped with at least 1 MB of RAM, a single speed CD-drive, dedicated audio and video decoding chips, at least 8 KB of non-volatile storage memory and a dedicated operating system called CD-RTOS.
+The system should be operable with some form of pointing device that is able to control an on-screen pointer.
 The minimal specifications to which every CD-i player should comply are laid down in the Green Book, which is covered in full detail in section 1 of this FAQ.
 A CD-i player can have extended hardware (such as more RAM or more non-volatile storage space), as long as the minimum requirements of the Green Book are met.

 3.2 What CPU does CD-i use?

 A CD-i player is equipped with a Motorola 68000-like processor, similar to the ones used in the original Apple Macintosh, Atari ST and Commodore Amiga.
 All Philips CD-i players used a Philips-built 68070, which differs from the 68000 in that it had some port controlling features build in.
 The processor runs at 15 MHz.
 According to the Green Book, the 68000-CPU should at least have a 16 bit external data path, and a 32 bit internal data path, very similar to Intel's 80386SX processor.
 The CD-i standard allows for a faster CPU, but since CD-i's performance is almost entirely based on the realtime retrieval of audio and video data from the disc, the performance will not be raised that much when a faster CPU is used.
 This is why CPUs in all CD-i players built to date are based on the minimal Green Book requirements.